 The quantification of protest requires two choices.
 The first is what sort of protest events to cover.
 Some articles focus on distinct types of protest, such as petitions or demonstrations or strikes or riots.
-Other articles lump together diverse types of action, from sit-ins to litigation, into a single variable (e.g. Jacobs and Kent 2007).
+Other articles aggregate diverse types of action, from sit-ins to litigation, into a single variable (e.g., Jacobs and Kent 2007).
 Whether it is conceptually meaningful to aggregate such heterogeneous forms of action is outside the scope of this article.
 It does, however, have implications for the second choice.

-Given a certain definition of events, the second choice is how to quantify them.
-Protest is almost universally measured by counting the frequency of events occurring in each observation.
-This variable is used in 83% of articles, and 66% use this measure alone-without alternatives.
-Four articles use the average number of participants per event (e.g. Soule and Earl 2005).
-Four articles use the total number of participants in protest events, for example workers involved in strikes (e.g. Checchi and Visser 2005).
-Two articles on riots combine participation, duration, and severity by using factor analysis to condense several characteristics-the number of people arrested, injured, and killed; the number of buildings set alight; and the duration in days-to a single score (e.g. Myers 2010).
-Various other variables are confined to a single article.
+The second choice is how to quantify protest.
+It is usually measured by counting the frequency of events occurring in each observation.
+This variable is used in 83 percent of articles, and 66 percent use this measure alone.
+Four articles use the average number of participants per event (e.g., Soule and Earl 2005).
+Four articles use the total number of participants in protest events, for example, workers involved in strikes (e.g., Checchi and Visser 2005).
+Two articles on riots combine participation, duration, and severity by using factor analysis to condense several characteristics-the number of people arrested, injured, and killed; the number of buildings set alight; and the duration in days-to a single score (e.g., Myers 2010).6 Various other variables are confined to a single article.